 Global objectives.
 Blue and green technologies are essential for the transition to a competitive and climate-neutral sustainable economy, i.e. the implementation of the EU Green Deal and the Green Agenda for the Western Balkans.
 This involves the promotion of research, innovation and business opportunities in sustainable blue economy sectors, by strengthening quadruple helix ties and synergies among ongoing initiatives and projects in the region.
 The focus goes beyond the immediate marine and maritime areas; it also involves other natural habitats such as rivers and lakes, including the biota therein.
 It also targets the exploitation of the not yet (fully) utilised potentials which contribute to a sustainable technology and economic transitions regardless of where they are located.

 EUSAIR objectives.
 The evolution of the marine and maritime sector and the growing importance of water as a key resource for sustainability require a unified approach at EUSAIR level.
-To promote research, innovation and business opportunities for the marine and maritime technologies and blue biotechnology, there is a need to strengthen synergies among initiatives and funding programs active in the area and cooperation between member states and accession countries in the region.
+To promote research, innovation and business opportunities for the marine and maritime technologies and blue biotechnology, there is a need to strengthen synergies among initiatives and funding programs active in the area and cooperation between EU member states and accession countries in the region.
 The overall objective is to maximise progress in research, technological development and innovation to help solve societal challenges by creating synergies between smart specialisation approaches and strengthening the quadruple helix ties between research units, business support organisations, SME and sector-specific business associations and clusters in the field of green and blue technologies in the region.
 This may also involve improvement of shipbuilding technology to strengthen green shipbuilding.
 This involves promoting:

 synergies and networking to jointly work for relevant and useful research, development and innovation activities and initiatives;

-networking and cooperation between regional innovation ecosystems, initiatives and smart specialisation strategies of the Adriatic-Ionian region;
+networking and cooperation between regional innovation ecosystems, initiatives and smart specialisation strategies of the Adriatic-Ionian Region;

 macroregional innovation collaboration and investments;